eMapR/TimeSync-Plus/README.md

 - Make a key value pair.
 Something like,
 `'State': ['no change', 'postive change', 'negative change']`
-- Add the the key value pair anywhere in the displayTable dictionary (in the "'displayTable':{add here}")
+- Add the the key value pair anywhere in the displayTable list of keys.
-- If a value is added anywhere but the end of the displayTable dictionary be sure to add a "," at the end.
+- If a key value pair is added anywhere but the end of the displayTable list of keys be sure to add a "," at the end.
-- Add the key in this case "State" to the end list of values of the eventTable.
+- Add the key, in this case "State" to the end of the list of values in the eventTable.

 The new config file would then look like this: